thilinarmtb/trident-demo/README.md

 Now monitor the changes of the key-values using `KEYS *` and `get` command in the `redis-cli`.

-You can kil the worker nodes using `kill -9 <pid>` and observe the effect of killing them in the final result.
+You can kill the worker nodes using `kill -9 <pid>` and observe the effect of killing them in the final result.
 You will note that our topology will have the same final state in `redis` irrespective of the killing of worker nodes.